-Your corporation’s Delaware annual report is pre-populated with certain information including the exact legal name of the entity, total number of authorized shares, class and par value of the shares and a breakdown of the franchise tax and fees due.
-The annual report is also required to include the principal business address and phone number, the names and addresses of all directors, the name and address of one officer and must be executed by an authorized signer.
+Your Delaware corporation annual report is pre-populated with certain information, including the exact legal name of the entity, the total number of authorized shares, the class and par value of the shares, and a breakdown of the franchise tax and fees due.
+The annual report is also required to include the principal business address and phone number, the names and addresses of all directors, and the name and address of one officer.
+It must be executed by an authorized signer.

 Q: Who can serve as the authorized signer of the annual report?

-The annual report must be signed by the corporation's president, secretary, treasurer or other duly authorized officer, or by any of its directors.
-If filing an initial report, any incorporator can be an authorized signer in the event the board of directors have not yet been elected.
-Keep in mind that incorporator may not sign subsequent annual reports.
+The Delaware corporation annual report must be signed by the corporation's president, secretary, treasurer, or other duly authorized officer or by any of its directors.
+If filing an initial report, any incorporator can be an authorized signer in the event the board of directors has not yet been elected.
+Keep in mind that incorporators may not sign subsequent annual reports.

 Q: How is my Delaware franchise tax calculated?

-There are two methods to calculate a Delaware corporation’s franchise tax: Authorized Shares method and Assumed Par Value Capital Method.
+There are two methods to calculate a corporation’s Delaware franchise tax fee: Authorized Shares method and Assumed Par Value Capital Method.
 The corporation pays the lesser of the two amounts, as calculated below.